Alison Donnell

 Alison Donnell is an academic, originally from the United Kingdom.
-As of 2024 she was Professor of Modern Literatures in English and Head of School of Humanities at the University of Bristol.
+As of 2024, she is Professor of Modern Literatures in English and Head of School of Humanities at the University of Bristol.

 Donnell was previously Professor of Modern Literatures and Head of the School of Literature, Drama and Creative Writing at the University of East Anglia.
 Before that, she was Head of School of Literature and Languages at the University of Reading, where she also founded the research theme "Minority Identities: Rights and Representations".

 Donnell's primary research field is anglophone postcolonial literature, and she has been published widely on Caribbean and Black British literature.
 Much of her academic work also focuses questions relating to gender and sexual identities and the intersections between feminism and postcolonialism.

 Life

-After leaving secondary school, she was educated at UWC Atlantic College, and at the same time her parents moved to India.
+After leaving secondary school, Alison Donnell was educated at UWC Atlantic College, and at the same time her parents moved to India.
 She obtained her bachelor's degree in English and American literature from Warwick University and her PhD from the Centre for Caribbean Studies.

 Academic career

 Donnell is the leading researcher of the Leverhulme Trust-funded project Caribbean Literary Heritage: Recovering the Lost Past and Safeguarding the Future.
 She has been awarded a number of research grants and fellowships, including a visiting Hurst fellowship, Department of English, Washington University in St. Louis and the James M. Osborne Fellowship in English Literature and History, Yale Beinecke Rare Book and Manuscript Library.
-In 2013 she was awarded a research fellowship by the AHRC to research sexual citizenship and queerness in the Caribbean, addressing the criminalization and intolerance of homosexuality in the region by contesting heteronormativity rather than homophobia.
+In 2013 she was awarded a research fellowship by the Arts and Humanities Research Council (AHRC), to research sexual citizenship and queerness in the Caribbean, addressing the criminalization and intolerance of homosexuality in the region by contesting heteronormativity rather than homophobia.
 Donnell's work uses literature to show how sexual pluralism and indeterminacy are part of the Caribbean cultural world.
 She worked with CAISO, the Caribbean IRN and the IGDS at UWI on a series of public events called Sexualities in the Tent.

-Her interests in literary histories and archives has led to an International Network led by a group of colleagues the University of Reading and funded by the Leverhulme Trust to help retain authors' papers and manuscripts with a particular focus on Diasporic Literary Archives.
+Her interests in literary histories and archives has led to an International Network led by a group of colleagues the University of Reading and funded by the Leverhulme Trust to help retain authors' papers and manuscripts, with a particular focus on Diasporic literary archives.

 Her archival interests have also led to her development and directorship of a Doctoral Training Programme in Collections-Based Research at the University of Reading.
 This postgraduate training provides a pathway to a PhD, with a focus on museum and archives skills training and placement opportunities.

-She was a founding and joint editor of the quarterly journal Interventions: International Journal of Postcolonial Studies from 1998 to 2011, and has an editorial role in The Journal of West Indian Literature and is a Trustee of Wasafiri magazine.
+She was a founding and joint editor of the quarterly journal Interventions: International Journal of Postcolonial Studies from 1998 to 2011, and has an editorial role in The Journal of West Indian Literature and is a trustee of Wasafiri magazine.